 …and then I gave them opportunities to do tiny things.

 I tested over 750 factories – giving them small projects to see if they were legit.
-The ones that had good communication, good quality, and fair pricing, I gave them bigger projects.
+The one that had good communication, quality, and fair pricing, I gave them bigger projects.

 Slowly… I eliminated the weak performers.

-Over time, I used these factories not only for my own products… but I also started helping some of the early pioneers on Kickstarter and Indiegogo with their manufacturing too.
+Over time, I used these factories not only for my own products… but also started helping some of the early pioneers on Kickstarter and Indiegogo with their manufacturing too.
 Eventually, they became my customers…

-(Like Dan Provost & Tom Gerhardt, who were one of the first guys to ever secure over 6 figures in funding on Kickstarter back in 2010 – we handled manufacturing for the cocktail set, Studio Neat.)
+(Like Dan Provost & Tom Gerhardt, who were one of the first guys to ever secure over 6 figures in funding on Kickstarter back in 2010 – we handled the offshore manufacturing for the cocktail set, Studio Neat.)

 Word of what we were doing started to spread.
 It spread quickly.

-At this point, I have a team of 40 and have a rolodex of 200 factories that we work with on a regular basis – component specialists that we know we can trust.
+At this point, I have a team of 40 and a Rolodex of 200 factories that we work with on a regular basis – component specialists that we know we can trust.

 Nowadays, crowdfunded campaigns are just a small piece of what we do.